github/git-sizer/README.md

     * Avoid storing log files and database dumps in Git.

-    * Avoid storing giant data files (e.g., XML files) in Git, especially if they are modified frequently.
+    * Avoid storing giant data files (e.g., enormous XML files) in Git, especially if they are modified frequently.
 Consider using a database instead.

 * Does the repository include gigantic trees (directories)?
 Every time a file is modified, Git has to create a new copy of every tree (i.e., every directory in the path) leading to the file.
 Huge trees make this expensive.
 Moreover, it is very expensive to traverse through history that contains huge trees, for example for `git blame`.
 Suggestions: